 Head of chambers

-Mr Paul Brown QC, Mr Reuben Taylor QC
+Mr David Holland KC, Mr Reuben Taylor KC

 Landmark is ranked as the number one planning, property and environmental Chambers in the UK by the top legal directories.
 We are consistently regarded as one of the leading sets in our other main areas of work and have consistently won Real Estate Set of the Year and Planning/ Environmental Set of the Year at the Chambers UK Bar Awards.
 Members have been involved in some of the most significant cases and inquiries in recent years, including Crossrail and HS2, the third runway for Heathrow, the Supreme Court hearing on the prorogation of Parliament, the Supreme Court property cases General Motors UK Ltd v The Manchester Ship Canal Co Ltd and Peel Water Services Ltd and Regency Villas Title Ltd and others v Diamond Resorts (Europe) Ltd, the Infected Blood and Child Abuse Inquiries and the infringement of LGBTQ+ rights case Jones v AG Trinidad & Tobago.